rust-lang-ua/rustcamp/orientation.md

 Our certification process is meticulously designed to maintain the highest levels of integrity and credibility.
 We implement stringent measures to deter cheating and ensure a fair testing environment for all participants.

 During the certification test, participants will be [supervised by a proctor][certification test].
 We require participants to use two cameras and share their desktop throughout the test to prevent any unauthorized communication.
-In addition, we will monitor all active processes on the participant's computer at the beginning and during the test to curb any fraudulent activities.
+In addition, we will monitor all active processes on the participant's computer before and during the test to curb any fraudulent activities.

 It's important to note that passing the certification test is challenging due to its intricate and tricky questions.
-Each participant has two attempts to pass the test.
-One attempt is shortened and one is basic.
-A shortened attempt is an opportunity to complete 10 questions in 10 minutes.
-If all the questions are correct, you can get a certificate based on the score of the shortened attempt.
-Participants who complete the first or second part of the program ahead of others, or those whose capstone project receives the most likes from mentors during presentation, will be awarded an extra attempt.
+Each participant is granted two initial attempts, which function as follows:
+- **Shortened Attempt:** An opportunity to complete 10 questions in 10 minutes.
+If all questions are answered correctly (100% score), you will be awarded a certificate without the need to take the basic test.
+- **Basic Test:** To successfully pass the basic test, you must achieve a minimum score of 75%.

+**Please note:** Participants who choose a specific specialization must also pass a separate specialization test, which follows the same format (offering both a shortened and a basic attempt).

+Participants who complete any chapter (except Chapter 6) ahead of others, or attend all group meetings without exception, will be awarded an extra attempt.
+A single participant cannot receive more than one extra attempt for completing multiple chapters early.
+However, by meeting different criteria (e.g., finishing a chapter first AND perfect attendance), they can earn a maximum of two extra attempts in total.

 We recommend utilizing available online quizzes as part of your **preparation for the certification test**.
-This method will help you thoroughly understand the topics related to any questions you might stumble upon.
+This method will help you thoroughly understand the topics related to any questions you might encounter.

 Any attempt to cheat during the certification test will lead to immediate expulsion from the boot camp.

 > 💡 Advice: It is beneficial to go through as many online quizzes as possible before taking the certification test.
-Mastery of rustlings and exorcism drills, as well as reviewing others' code, is recommended, as the certification test evaluates not only your understanding of concepts but also your ability to read and comprehend code swiftly.
+Mastery of Rustlings and Exercism drills, as well as reviewing others' code, is recommended, as the certification test evaluates not only your understanding of concepts but also your ability to read and comprehend code swiftly.

 ### Get help from mentors and peers